singnet/dev-portal/tutorials/python-service.md

 ## Step 8: Getting Testnet AGI and Ethereum
 > Optional if you already have enough AGI and ETH tokens

 You need some AGI and ETH tokens.
 You can get then for free (using your github account) here:

 * AGI: https://faucet.singularitynet.io/
 * ETH: https://faucet.kovan.network/

+Also see [Fact Sheet](/sheet) for more information about AGI tokens and test networks.

 ## Step 9: Creating an Identity